redradix/redux-base-app/src/modules/entities-with-redux-query/README.md

 Here at redradix, we love our entities module, so we are building this as an enhancement over it which can work with `redux-query`.
 We will be documenting our development of this module as some of the decisions taken are not plainly obvious.

+## Appendix A - Using `fetch` to perform network requests

+`redux-query` comes by default with a [SuperAgent](https://github.com/visionmedia/superagent) adapter, whereas this application was using [the Fetch standard](https://fetch.spec.whatwg.org/)<sup>1</sup> to handle network requests.

+At the time of this writing, the latter does not support network request abortion yet.
+Discussion can be found in issues [#27](https://github.com/whatwg/fetch/issues/27) and [#447](https://github.com/whatwg/fetch/issues/447).
+However, our current mocks rely on this, so I took some time to implement a new adapter for `redux-query` just for the fun of it.

+<sup>1</sup> We actually use the [matthew-andrews/isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), which is built on top of [github/fetch](https://github.com/github/fetch/) polyfill, which implements a subset of the standard.

 ## Step 1 - Composing our entities reducer with `redux-query`'s query reducer

 ```js